-Meteorological surface observations from the tower observatory are displayed for the AR event, lasting from 00:We now describe the sequence of meteorological and isotope parameters during the precipitation event.
-According to the time evolution of the meteorological parameters (Fig. 3), in particular the radar reflectivity, we separate the AR event into 4 distinct precipitation stages: pre-frontal Stage I before 03:30 UTC (purple bar), first frontal Stage II between 03:30 and 07:00 UTC on (blue bar), a second frontal Stage III between 07Dec to 00:00 UTC on 08 Dec 2016 (and 14:30 UTC (red bar), dominated by stratiform precipitation processes, and a post-frontal Stage IV after 14:30 UTC (yellow bar) that is dominated by convective precipitation.
-The four stages are indicated with corresponding colour bars at the top and bottom of Fig. 3).
-The Since transitions between stages are partly subtle, we give a detailed description of the time evolution of several of the meteorological parameters.
+We now describe the sequence of meteorological and isotope parameters during the precipitation event.
+According to the time evolution of the meteorological parameters (Fig. 3), in particular the radar reflectivity, we separate the AR event into 4 distinct precipitation stages: pre-frontal Stage I before 03:30 UTC (purple bar), first frontal Stage II between 03:30 and 07:00 UTC (blue bar), a second frontal Stage III between 07:00 and 14:30 UTC (red bar), dominated by stratiform precipitation processes,

-Meteorological surface observations from the tower observatory during the AR event show that local pressure at the height of the observatory gradually dropped from 1015 hPa at the start of the event to 997 hPa at 00:00 UTC on 08 Dec (Fig. 3a, blue line).
+- and a post-frontal Stage IV after 14:30 UTC (yellow bar) that is dominated by convective precipitation.
+The four stages are indicated with corresponding colour bars at the top and bottom of Fig. 3.
+Since transitions between stages are partly subtle, we give a detailed description of the time evolution of several of the meteorological parameters. - Meteorological surface observations from the tower observatory during the AR event show that local pressure at the height of the observatory gradually dropped from 1015 hPa to 997 hPa at 00:00 UTC on 08 Dec (Fig. 3a, blue line).
 As the warm airmass approached, the air temperature at the tower station gradually increased from 5.0 °C at 05:00 UTC on 07 Dec 2016 to 11.0 °C at 00:00 UTC 08 Dec 2016 (Fig. 3a, black line).

-Precipitation already started forming before the increase of temperature, with precipitation rate from TPS-3100-rain rates (Fig. 3b, black line) below 1 mm h-1 between 00:00 and 03:30 UTC.
-Precipitation then steadily increased, then steadily increasing to 5.5 mm h-1 at 07:00 UTC, and varied thereafter on varying thereafter at a generally high level throughout the rest of the day, with a brief intermission at 12:00 UTC, and ending on 23:30 UTC.
-Rainfall became in particular more variable after 14:30 UTC, reaching brief maxima above 7.0 mm h-1.
-The total precipitation amount during this 24-h event was 55.3
+Precipitation already started forming before the increase of temperature, with rain rates (Fig. 3b, black line) below $1 \text{ mm h}^{-1}$ between 00:00 and 03:30 UTC, then steadily increasing to 5.5 mm h-1 at 07:00 UTC, varying thereafter at a generally high